itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/cognito.md

 # Cognito

-- Used to give access for user/clients to be able to interact without applications.
+- Used to give access for users/clients to be able to interact with our applications.
 - **Cognito User Pools**:
     - Sign in functionality
     - Integrates with API Gateway and Application Load Balancer
 - **Cognito Identity Pools (Federated Identity)**:
-    - Provide AWS credentials to users to access AWS resources directly
+    - Provides AWS credentials to users to access AWS resources directly
-    - Integrate with Cognito User Pools as an identity provider:
+    - Integrates with Cognito User Pools as an identity provider
 - **Cognito Sync**:
     - Synchronize data from devices to Cognito
     - Deprecated: use AppSync